-- 2 tbsp ground flax seeds - this is the perfect option if you would like the donuts to remain vegan.
+- 2 tablespoon ground flax seeds - this is the perfect option if you would like the donuts to remain vegan.

 Allow To Cool

 Make sure you let the donuts cool for at least 5 mins in the donut pan before trying to remove, otherwise you risk them sticking as they are fairly delicate.